Getting Through What You’re Going Through

 Why is life like this?

-My dream is for 7,000 students to hold this book in their hands—not because it will give them every answer, but because it will remind them that what they’re going through matters, that they are not alone, and that they have the strength to endure.
+My dream is for 7,000 students to hold this book in their hands—not because it will give them every answer or even because I know any answers at all, but because I want to remind them that what they’re going through matters, that they are not alone, and that they have the strength to endure.

 This project is bigger than me.